noreplyavailable/MAC-address_randomizer/README.md

 - -h to print the help screen.
 - -o to output the newly generated MAC-address to a file.

 Comes pre-packaged with the $(mac-scan -l) list of vendors inside macdonalds.txt.
+If you dont have a macdonalds.txt file inside the same working directory as randoMAC.sh the script will fail.
+You can generate a new one with `mac-changer -l > macdonalds.txt` make sure to remove the bottom column of wireless vendors!
-You could in theory, replace the amcdonalds.txt with your own file aslong as it adheres to the same format
+You could also in theory, replace the macdonalds.txt with your own file aslong as it adheres to the same format.